GoogleCloudPlatform/professional-services/tools/spiffe-gcp-proxy/README.md

 curl "http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token" -H "Metadata-Flavor: Google"
 ````

-In order to run the proxz will need to checkout the sources and use `go build main.go` to build the proxy.
+In order to run the proxy will need to checkout the sources and use `go build main.go` to build the proxy.
 Afterwards you can run the binary but you will need to pass the required configuration via command line.
 See the full table of options below.

 ### Proxy Configuration Parameters
 | Name                     	| Default                                        	| Description                                                                    	|